-The inspector met with four residents who lived in this centre. and three staff on the day of inspection.
-Although residents were unable to verbally express their views on the quality and safety of the service, they were observed to be in good spirits and comfortable in the company of staff.
-Residents were smiling and were clearly relaxed and happy in the centre.
+The inspector met with 3 residents who lived in the centre, some of whom were happy to talk to the inspector about living there.
+Residents who spoke with the inspector were very happy about living in the centre and enjoyed their life there.
+While some residents were able to verbally express their views on the quality and safety of the service, they were observed to be in good spirits and comfortable in the company of staff.
+Residents were smiling and were clearly relaxed and happy on the centre.
 Staff were observed spending time and interacting warmly with residents, and were very supportive of residents' wishes and preferred activities.
-Observations and related documentation showed that residents' preferences were met.
+Observations and related documentation showed that residents' preferences were being met.

-There were measures in place to ensure that residents' general welfare was being supported.
-Residents' likes, dislikes, preferences and support needs were gathered through the personal planning process, by observation and from information supplied by families, and this information was used for personalised activity planning for each resident.
-There were adequate staff in the centre to ensure that residents' support needs were met.
+There were were measures in place to ensure that residents' general welfare was being supported.
+Residents' likes, dislikes, preferences and support needs were gathered through the personal planning process, by observation and from information supplied by families or representatives, and this information was used for personalised activity planning for each resident.
+There were enough staff in the centre to ensure that residents' support needs were met.
 There were sufficient staff on duty during the day and night to ensure all residents were supported as per their individual plans.
 In addition, staff were observed providing individualised supports for residents on the day of inspection.
+Two residents were observed by the inspector preparing to return to day services for a period of time during the day, as they had met briefly with the inspector during the inspection.
+These residents were relaxed and smiling while they awaited their transport.